 - 3 tablespoons milk

 - Mix the milk, egg whites, and extracts into a 2-cup glass measure, and mix with a fork until blended.

 - Mix the cake flour, sugar, baking powder, and salt in a bowl of electric mixer at slow speed.
 Add butter and continue beating at slow speed until the mixture resembles moist crumbs, with no powdery streaks remaining.

 - Return mixer to medium (or high) speed and beat 20 seconds longer.
 Divide batter evenly between the prepared cake pans; using a rubber spatula, spread batter to pan walls and smooth tops.
 Arrange pans at least 3 inches from the oven walls and 3 inches apart.

 - Let cakes rest in pans for 3 minutes.
 Loosen from sides of pans with a knife, if necessary, and invert onto wire racks.
 Reinvert onto additional wire racks.
 Let cool completely, about 1 ½ hours.

 - Beat the butter in a stand-up mixer until smooth and fluffy – about 5 minutes.
 Gradually add in the powdered sugar and milk until the desired consistency is reached.
 Add the vanilla and salt and whip for 5 minutes.

 - Divide the frosting into 4 bowls.
 Color one pink and another one purple.
 Place the frosting into piping bags with a round tip.
 Leave two white- one for the crumb coat and one for piping.

-- Layer the cakes with a thin layer of frosting between each layer and crumb coat the cake with white icing.
+- Layer the cakes with a thin layer of frosting between each layer.
+Spread lemon curd ontop on one, strawberry jam on another cake layer.
+Then assemble.
+Crumb coat the cake with white icing.

 - Add half-inch dots to the cake from the bottom to the top.
 Use the back of a spoon to drag the frosting dot to the right creating that petal.
 Pipe another column of frosting dots and press down again.
 Continue this all around the cake.
 Then continue on the top of the cake.